Skip to main content

 Pod creation and scaling

-A NodeSet will scale up to the desired number of replicas, if possible.
-It may be limited by the number of available Kubernetes Nodes in the cluster that match the NodeSet’s affinity, tolerations, and resource requests.
+The following sections describe how the NodeSet controller decides which Nodes to use, how it names the Pods it creates, and how it places them on the cluster.
+A NodeSet scales up to the desired number of replicas, if possible.
+The number of available Kubernetes Nodes in the cluster that match the NodeSet’s affinity, tolerations, and resource requests may limit this.
 The status indicates the total number of feasible Nodes, which may be less than the requested amount.

 Node selection

 When selecting a Slurm node to assign a Pod, the NodeSet evaluates the Kubernetes Nodes in the cluster against the affinity, tolerations, and resource requests.
-Additionally, the NodeSet controller makes sure that a node may only be used by one NodeSet at a time.
-The NodeSet controller continues to evaluate Nodes until the desired number of new Pods is reached, or the list of Nodes is exhausted.
+The NodeSet controller also ensures that only one NodeSet uses a Node at a time.
+The NodeSet controller continues to evaluate Nodes until it reaches the desired number of new Pods, or the list of Nodes is exhausted.
 The selected Nodes are then added to the NodeSet.

 The NodeSet only evaluates the required portion of the Node affinity.
-No other sections of affinity are used.
+It ignores all other affinity sections.

 For more information, see Configure compute nodes.